[+] Help us improve

 Serpent Mound

 The Serpent mound is the largest effigy mound in the world.
 While there are several burial mounds around the Serpent mound site, the Serpent itself does not contain any human remains and wasn't constructed for burial purposes.
-The Cherokee relate the legend of the Uktena, a large serpent with supernatural appearance and power.
+What the mound was built for remains a mystery.

 Visiting the Serpent Mound